 The First Generation Minority Student Scholarship is available for students enrolled in the College of Undergraduate Studies.
 This scholarship provides an opportunity for minority students whose parents did not attend college to complete a Christian college degree.
 CCU will support the students through a series of academic, personal, mentoring, and leadership development activities.
 The selection [...]
 More

-Eligibility: -Be a graduating high school seniors and current full-time undergraduate or graduate student enrolled in manufacturing engineering in the United States -At least a 3.0 GPA -Must be a United States citizen -Preferences will be given to students demonstrating financial need, minority students and students participating in a Co-Op program -Must be seeking a bachelor's or master's [...]
+In order to apply for the Edward S. Roth Scholarship, applicants must be graduating high school seniors, current full-time undergraduate or graduate students enrolled in manufacturing engineering.
+Must have and maintain a minimum 3.0 GPA.
+Preferences will be given to students demonstrating financial need, minority students and students participating in a Co-Op program.
+Must be seeking a [...]
 More

 The Elms College ElmSTEM program, supported by a grant from the National Science Foundation, awards scholarship funds to students who major in STEM fields and attend Elms College full-time.